alex/letsencrypt-aws/README.md

 automatically provisions and updates certificates on your AWS infrastructure using the AWS APIs and Let's Encrypt.

-## Status

-**This is currently in development.
-It will not be usable until Let's Encrypt officially launches DNS challenges.**

-This is able to issue certificates in Let's Encrypt's staging environment, DNS challenges are not available in production yet.

 ## How it works

 `letsencrypt-aws` takes a list of ELBs, and which hosts you want them to be